mariolinguito/codingadventures/content/blog/side-project-salejar-sell-everything-in-30-seconds-or-less/index.md

 The project can require **6-7 months**, but, at the end of the project, maybe you don't have the same enthusiasm of the beginning or you wasted so much time that your competitors have already made thousands of sales.

 #### In this life, you haven't so much time.
-For this, Salejar is born.
+For this, Salesjar is born.

 The main features that I want to make for the first release are: